 UK Future Leaders Network (FLN)

 The UK Future Leaders Network (FLN) has become a core offering within the UK Branch and features a dedicated pipeline of 3-4 events that take place each year in London.
-These sessions are specifically created for the junior members of IPFA, providing an opportunity to network and leverage experience from key industry leaders.
+These sessions are specifically created for junior members, providing an opportunity to network and leverage experience from key industry leaders.
 They cover a range of sectors and topics, all with large attendances that are representative of the industry.

 The UK Future Leaders Network (FLN) is governed by a Committee which is led by Alex Harrison (Hogan Lovells International LLP) and consists of members who are elected or co-opted from members of the association.
-We would delighted to hear from members who would like to register their interest in joining the committee, attending events or hosting events.
+We would be delighted to hear from members who would like to register their interest in joining the committee, attending events or hosting events.
 We would also welcome your suggestions of topics to cover and any ideas for us to develop the Future Leaders Network (FLN).
-Please contact Jessica Jenkins e: email@example.com
+Please contact Carrie Reid: email@example.com

 Hogan Lovells International LLP